s7kala/tictactoe/README.md

 # Tic-tac-toe
-A simple implementation of the Tic-Tac-Toe board game in C. Features an AI using minimax algorithm.
+A simple implementation of the Tic-Tac-Toe board game in C. Features a computer opponent using minimax algorithm.